Kindernothilfe: Seal of approval

 Every year since 1992 Kindernothilfe has received the DZI seal of approval.
 This is awarded by the German Central Institute for Social Affairs (DZI) to charity organisations that uses the money received in a reliable, transparent and responsible manner.

 Foundation

 Kindernothilfe started the Kindernothilfe Foundation in 1999.
-The chairman of the foundation committee is Dr. Norbert Blüm, a former cabinet minister.
-The yields from the foundation capital of approx. 6.3 million Euro flow directly into Kindernothilfe projects.
+The chairmen of the foundation committee are Katrin Weidemann and Carsten Montag.
+The yields from the foundation capital of approx. 510 Thousand Euros flow directly into Kindernothilfe projects.

+Commitment

 Kindernothilfe works on national and international levels by joining alliances, co-operating with networks and other organisations to achieve a global improvement of economic, social and political structural conditions.
 It participates in campaigns or initiates its own campaigns.

 Kindernothilfe is above all committed to the implementation of the UN Convention on the Right of the Child which forms an important base for its work.
 At the beginning of 2004 Kindernothilfe was granted consultative status with the economic council and social council (ECOSOC) and this now enables it to draw more attention to the needs of children.

 One of the founders of Kindernothilfe was Lüder Lüers.